Migrate user profiles

 - Ensure that all users are logged off.

-- Remove the Profile Management Service from all of the computers that are managed by the software.
+- Remove the Profile Management Service from all computers that the software manages.

 - In the user store, move the contents of \UPM_Profile to your roaming profile location.
 You do not have to move the contents of the cross-platform settings store.